gilestrolab/snail_back_pack/protocols/heart_monitor.md

 In snail, since a difference in light absorbance is visible during heart beats, it should be possible to record these variations using simple electronics.

 Light-Emitting Diodes (LEDs) are used in a wide range of applications.
-They feature low power consumptions and some of them are capable of generating a relatively narrow emission spectrum (e.g. 95% of the emission within a 100nm band).
+They feature low power consumptions and some of them are capable of generating a relatively narrow emission spectrum (e.g. 95% of the emission within a 100 nm band).
 In this project, we will power an LED with a forward current `I_F = 40 mA`) and a forward voltage `V_F = 2.6 V` from a `V_B = 5 V` board.
 Therefore, we need to drop `V_R = V_B - V_F = 2.4 V` with a resistor (in series with the LED).